Saving seeds from your wildflower space is easy! All you need to do is follow these five simple steps.

-Store your seeds in the cotton bag that came with your Grow Wild kit.
-Keep them in a cool, dry place – the fridge is good, but be very careful the seed don’t get mistaken for food!
+Store your seeds in a cool, dry place – the fridge is good, but be very careful the seeds don’t get mistaken for food!

 If you don’t have a cotton bag, you can use a normal paper envelope.
 Never store your seeds in plastic because this can cause condensation to form which will make the seeds damp and mouldy.